Nonsense verse: Variants

 Other nonsense verse makes use of nonsense words—words without a clear meaning or any meaning at all.
-Lewis Carroll and Edward Lear both made good use of this type of nonsense in some of their verse.
+Lewis Carroll and Edward Lear both made use of this type of nonsense effectively in some of their verse.
 These poems are well formed in terms of grammar and syntax, and each nonsense word is of a clear part of speech.
 The first verse of Lewis Carroll's "Jabberwocky" illustrates this nonsense technique, despite Humpty Dumpty's later clear explanation of some of the unclear words within it:

 Other nonsense verse uses muddled or ambiguous grammar as well as invented words, as in John Lennon's "The Faulty Bagnose":

 Here, awoy fills the place of "away" in the expression "far away", but also suggests the exclamation "ahoy", suitable to a voyage.
 Likewise, worled and gurled suggest "world" and "girl" but have the -ed form of a past-tense verb.
 "Somforbe" could possibly be a noun, possibly a slurred verb phrase.
 In the sense that it is a slurred verb, it could be the word "stumbled", as in Sam fell onto the drunk side and stumbled on a girl.

 However, not all nonsense verse relies on word play.
 Some simply illustrate nonsensical situations.
 For instance, Edward Lear's poem, "The Jumblies" has a comprehensible chorus:

 However, the significance of the color of the heads and hands is not apparent and the verse appears to be nonsense.

 Some nonsense verse simply presents contradictory or impossible scenarios in a matter-of-fact tone, like this example from Brian P. Cleary's Rainbow Soup: Adventures in Poetry (Millbrook Press, 2004):

 Likewise, a poem sometimes attributed to Christopher Isherwood and first found in the anthology Poems Past and Present (Harold Dew, 1946 edition, J M Dent & Sons, Canada – attributed to "Anon") makes grammatical and semantic sense and yet lies so earnestly and absurdly that it qualifies as complete nonsense:

 More contemporary examples of nonsense verse include the Vogon poetry from Douglas Adams's The Hitchhiker's Guide to the Galaxy, and the 1972 song "Prisencolinensinainciusol" by Italian multi-talent Adriano Celentano.